explorerhq/sql-explorer/README.rst

     - Use $$foo$$ in your queries and Explorer will build a UI to fill out parameters.
 When viewing a query like 'SELECT * FROM table WHERE id=$$id$$', Explorer will generate UI for the 'id' parameter.
     - Parameters are stashed in the URL, so you can share links to parameterized queries with colleagues
 - **Schema Helper**
     - /explorer/schema/ renders a list of your Django apps' table and column names that you can refer to while writing queries.
 Apps are excludable from this list so users aren't bogged down in tons of irrelevant tables.
+See settings documentation below for details.
+    - This is available quickly as a sidebar helper while composing queries (see screenshot)
     - Note there is an open issue that the schema explorer does not show join tables for m2m relations.
 It's a work in progres...
 - **Django Admin Support**
     - Download multiple queries at once as a zip file through Django's admin interface via a built-in admin action.